smartnic/sigcomm21_artifact/README.md

-The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 1 hour in our submission. [total estimated time: XX minutes.]
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 1 hour in our submission. [total estimated time: 120 minutes.]

 ## Note
 1. The results showing below can only be used for reference,